GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 Microphones are two centimeters apart.
 The room's reverberation level ($T_60$) is set to 500ms.
 Interaural features (#acr("ILD") + #acr("IPD")) have been chosen for this baseline.
-By default, only the #acr("DoA") is predicted, not the distance.
+By default, only the #doa is predicted, not the distance.
 The default number of epochs is set to 100.
 This setup is not the best-performing combination, but it provides a credible formulation to start with.
 These parameters will be individually changed across the following study.